Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Planning by Christmas party format

-A small team dinner needs a different music logic than a large end-of-year celebration or client evening.
+A small team dinner needs a different musical approach from a large end-of-year celebration or client evening.

 Team celebration